+A set is called \emph{totally disconnected} if its connected components are points.
 A totally disconnected closed set in the plane has topological dimension zero.
-We recall this fact in the following form; see \cite[Section II.2, p.14]{Hurewicz-Wallman} for a proof. \begin{fact} Let $C$ be a closed and totally disconnected set in $\C$.
-Then every point $x \in C$ has a neighbourhood basis consisting of neighbourhoods $U$ satisfying $C \cap \partial U = \emptyset$. \end{fact}
+We recall this fact as the following lemma; see \cite[Section II.2, p.\,14]{Hurewicz-Wallman} for a proof. \begin{lemma} Let $C$ be a closed and totally disconnected set in $\C$.
+Then every point $x \in C$ has a neighborhood basis consisting of neighborhoods $U$ satisfying $C \cap \partial U = \emptyset$. \end{lemma}